HL7/FHIRPath/spec/fluentpath.md

 9. Type safety and strict evaluation
 ------------------------------
-Strongly typed languages are intended to help authors avoid mistakes by ensuring that expressions written describe valid operations.
+Strongly typed languages are intended to help authors avoid mistakes by ensuring that the expressions describe meaningful operations.
 For example, a strongly typed language would typically disallow the expression:

     1 + 'John'